starkinfra/sdk-php/README.md

 );
 ```

-### Repond to an Instant DynamicBrcode read
+### Answer to an Instant DynamicBrcode read

 When an instant DynamicBrcode is read by your user, a GET request containing the
 BR code's UUID will be made to your registered URL to retrieve additional information
 needed to complete the transaction.

-The GET request must be answered within 5 seconds, with an HTTP status code 200, and
+The GET request must be answered within 5 seconds, with a HTTP status code 200, and
 in the following format.

 ```php